Patton-Burge/head-first-java-cliffsnotes-example/chapter-3-primitive-and-references/README.md

 ## Objects on the Trash

 If a variable is referencing an object than the object is still being used.
-When there is no variable referencing it the object is gone and will need to be re-referenced before being used again.
+When there is no variable referencing it the object is gone.
+The garbage come in and cleans it up so that space may be made for more things later down the line.

 ## Array(s)